Gabgrz/foundation-gke-showcase/README.md

 ### 2. Create Service Account

 In the GCP Console:
-- Create a new service account with the "Owner" role.
+- Create a new service account with the "Owner" role (or roles tailored to your needs).
 - Download the JSON key file.
 - Store it securely outside the repo.